iamsavina/devops-cheatsheet/ssh/git setup.md

     eval "$(ssh-agent -s)"

-To shut down the agent
+To shut down the agent (if needed)

     eval "$(ssh-agent -k)"